pyhacks/access-specifiers/README.md

 ```
 The dot (.) in between the modifier and the name is required.

-You can also specify access modifiers for object attributes.
-As stated above, your class will automatically inherit from _AccessEssentials_. _AccessEssentials_ objects store _Modifier_ objects.
+You can also specify access modifiers for object attributes. _Restricted_ objects store _Modifier_ objects.
 You can use them as modifiers:
 ```python
 class MyClass(access_modifiers.Restricted):